-In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities," which permits entities to choose to measure eligible financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
+In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, which permits entities to choose to measure eligible financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
 Unrealized gains and losses on items for which the fair value option has been elected are reported in earnings at each subsequent reporting date.
 SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
-The Company is currently evaluating the effect that the adoption of SFAS 159 will have on its consolidated financial position and results of operations.
+The adoption of SFAS 159 did not have an effect on the Company's financial position or results of operations as the Company did not elect this fair value option.